 Have you ever thought about how much of your business information is stored on a smart phone, computer or online?
 Or what would happen if you lost access to that information or it became compromised?

-When you consider the volume of vital business information that gets stored electronically, the need for good cybersecurity practices is a necessity for all small business owners.
+When you consider the volume of vital business information that gets stored electronically, the need for good cybersecurity practices is a necessity for all small business owners and their staff.

 Here are some practical steps to take to help protect your business.

 Do you re-use the same password across lots of platforms, have kept the same password for a long time, or include the names of pets of children?
 If you have answered yes to any of these, your password may not be very secure.

 The longer and more complex your passwords are the better.
 A good start is to have a mix of upper and lower case letters, numbers and symbols.
 If you find these hard to remember, try a passphrase – a combination of three of four random words that, when combined, provide a longer and harder to guess password (for example: PurpleDoorBananaFloor).

 When it comes to your computers, networks (such as your Wi-Fi) and mobile devices, ensure that you have strong passwords that are regularly changed.
 In particular, if any devices come with default passwords (for example: your modem may have a default password to connect to Wi-Fi) you should change this password as soon as possible.
 You can check if any of your passwords have been compromised by a data breach on the website Have I Been Pwned.

 If you employ staff, you may also want to consider providing access to systems and passwords on a ‘need to know’ basis.

 Two-factor authentication provides an extra layer of security to your online accounts (such as your email, social media or internet banking) and makes it harder for someone to gain access, as they will need more than your user name and password.

 It usually requires you to take an extra step to access online accounts, such as entering a personal identification number (PIN), responding to a notification on your smartphone or using fingerprint or facial recognition.